Anastatica: Description

-Anastatica has been described as the most famous tumble weed.
+Anastatica has been described as the most famous tumbleweed.
 Once dry, the ball is said to become detached and is dispersed by wind.
 This tumbleweed habit has been interpreted as a mechanism of avoiding burial in dunes.
 However, Anastatica may possess this habit only in the literature, or tumble only rarely, if uprooted by accident.

 Culture

 Since ancient times it was used as an element to guess the climate, since being a vegetable hygrometer, the wise man or shaman, predicted it with success.
 In dry weather the plant remains completely closed; in wet weather, it opens slowly; if it threatens rain, it opens in a very showy way and with more or less speed according to the proximity of discharge of the clouds.